t-yui/TransferENet-EpigeneticClock/transfer_elastic_net/README.md

 # transfer_elastic_net

 This directory contains the implementation of the [**Transfer Elastic Net**](https://doi.org/10.1101/2024.05.19.594899), a parameter transfer learning approach using $\ell_1$ and $\ell_2$ regularization terms.
-The `transfer_elastic_net.py` script includes `estimateTransferElasticNet` function for performing Transfer Elastic Net via coordinate descent algorithm and the main block for examples of implementation using test dataset.
+The `transfer_elastic_net.py` script includes `estimateTransferElasticNet` function for performing Transfer Elastic Net via coordinate descent algorithm and the main block for examples of implementation using test datasets.

+# Requirements

+The scripts depend on the following Python libraries:

+- **numpy**
+- **pandas**

+The scripts use only basic functionalities of these libraries such as matrix computations, generation of random number, and data loading and saving, which are well-supported in higher versions of Python 3.
+While the scripts are compatible with recent versions of Python 3, if you encounter any problems while running them, check and update the versions of Python 3 and the dependent libraries.

 # Description of `estimateTransferElasticNet` Function